 Driving Range Mats vs. Grass

-From improving your swing to practicing driving the ball off of the tee, a driving range is a great facility to seek out.
+Golf driving ranges are great ways to work on your game.
+From improving your swing to practicing driving the ball off the tee, a driving range is a great facility to seek out.

-Other driving ranges will have an Astro turf mat surface that attempts to replicate the natural feel of a golf course.
+Driving ranges across the country vary in the hitting surfaces.
+Some will have a grass surface just like a tee box or fairway.
+Other driving ranges will have an Astroturf mat surface that attempts to replicate the natural feel of a golf course.

 The big question is: which surface – mats or grass – should you use?